FAIMS/mungoExport/README.md

 ## Access:
 This exporter can be downloaded directly from this repository and used on FAIMS **v2.5** server
 1. Clone the repository
-1. Set the fetch url to the https url for the repository in .git/config
 1. Create a tarball (tar.gz) of the repository directory
 1. Upload the tarball to the server through the plugins interface (for details, see below)